The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Seasonal Affective Disorder

-Seasonal affective disorder also referred to as SAD, is a mental health condition that relates symptoms of depression to weather or seasons of the year.
+Depression symptoms that are tied to weather or seasons of the year are known as seasonal affective disorder (SAD).
 For most people, winter and cold weather can cause symptoms closely associated with major depressive disorder.

 Symptoms may often start gradually and worsen as the season progresses or the weather gets colder.
 Even though symptoms tend to improve as the weather gets warmer, a person should still seek treatment for any symptoms associated with major depression.